Research

 Information Integrity, Technology, and Democracy

-Li, Q. (forthcoming).
+Li, Q. (2026, in press).
 Not All Falsehoods Are Equal: A Critical Examination of Mis- and Disinformation during the 2024 U.S. Presidential Election.
 In B. R. Warner, D. G. Bystrom, M. S. McKinney, & M. C. Banwart (Eds.), Democracy on the line: The turbulent 2024 presidential election.

 Li, Q., Bond, R. M., & Garrett, R. K. (2023).
 Misperceptions in Sociopolitical Context: Belief Sensitivity’s Relationship with Battleground State Status and Partisan Segregation.
 Journal of Communication, 73(5), p.439–451.
 Replication data and R code